/nature/

 Notable Tornadoes in Montague County

-Montague County has experienced multiple violent tornadoes across its documented history, including an F4 in 1906 that killed 17 and nearly wiped Bellevue off the map.
+Montague County has experienced multiple violent tornadoes across its documented history, including an F4 in 1906 that tore through Stoneburg and devastated neighboring Bellevue.
 A chronology of significant storm events.

 Post Oak Savannah and the Cross Timbers in Montague County